JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-05-06-methodcount.md

 <center><a href="{{ site.blogbaseurl }}img/blog/methodcount/grep_output.png"><img src="{{ site.blogbaseurl }}img/blog/methodcount/grep_output.png" alt="Grep output for references to Guava in an existing project"></a></center>

-Next we'll create a simple proguard configuration that keeps all top level packages, without any obfuscation or optimizations.
+Next we'll create a simple Proguard configuration that keeps all top level packages, without any obfuscation or optimizations.

 ```java
 -dontoptimize